sjud/leptos_tauri_from_scratch/README.md

 ```sh
 Running beforeBuildCommand `trunk build --no-default-features -v --features "csr"`
 ```
-and then you should have your app, I'm on macOs so here's what I get.
+and then you should have your app, I'm on macOS so here's what I get.
 It's for desktop.
 ```
  Compiling src_tauri v0.0.1 (/Users/sam/Projects/lepto_tauri_from_scratch/src-tauri)
     Finished release [optimized] target(s) in 2m 26s